Dr Abigail Wincott

 Associate Professor of Audio Journalism

 Abigail Wincott is Leverhulme International Fellow at l'Université Paul-Valéry Montpellier, working with Radio France Internationale.
 She has worked as an audio journalist and producer for over 20 years, including 15 years at the BBC World Service and Radio 4.
 She joined Falmouth University’s School of Communication in 2019.
 At the BBC she produced and presented a range of output across education, current affairs, arts, science and documentaries for UK and international audiences.
-She joined Falmouth University's School of Writing and Journalism in 2019, where she teaches journalism and media theory and practice, specialising in radio/podcast audio production.
+She is based in the School of Writing and Journalism, where she teaches journalism and media theory and practice, specialising in audio production.

 Her research centres on what happens when new media technologies meet existing audience and professional cultures and spaces.
 In partnership with the BBC she explored barriers to meaningful audience interactivity in speech radio.
-She produced a series of multimedia locative heritage trails in Manchester as Senior Research Fellow on the EU/AHRC Waterways Heritage project, and most recently she has been researching how journalists use immersive audio through interviews in 6 different countries.
+She produced a series of multimedia locative heritage trails in Manchester as Senior Research Fellow on the EU/AHRC Waterways Heritage project, and has investigated how journalists use immersive audio through interviews in 6 different countries.

 Thanks to funding from the ERDF Immersive Business fund, this research has been used to produce workshops for programme makers.
 This ties in with her work on equitable growth of the creative industries, via a Research England funded partnership between Falmouth and Cornwall Council in 2021.